Pareto Principle

 Step 1: Identify Your Goals

-For example, you may desire to develop your knowledge about programming in order to further your career.
+For example, you may desire to develop your knowledge about programming.

 Step 2: List Your Activities

-Next, make a list of the actions you feel will help you achieve your objective.
+Make a list of the actions you think will be needed in order to achieve your objective.

 • Attend conventions